-Build vs. Buy Is the Wrong Question for Provider Data
+Build or Buy Is the Wrong Question for Provider Data

 For health plans, provider data has quietly become one of the most critical—and most fragile—foundations in the enterprise.
 What was once treated as a compliance function now directly impacts claims accuracy, network adequacy, member experience, and financial performance.
 Yet many organizations are still debating provider data strategy as a simple build-versus-buy decision, even as the complexity and regulatory velocity of the space continues to accelerate.